icub-tech-iit/documentation/docs/upgrade_kits/head_4k/support.md

 ## Software instructions

-This UKIT includes also an additional [NVIDIA Jetson Xavier NX](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-xavier-nx/) mounted on the top of the head, for handling the [Basler 4K cameras](https://docs.baslerweb.com/cameras) and performing image processing on the onboard GPU.
+This UKIT also includes an additional [NVIDIA Jetson Xavier NX](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-xavier-nx/) mounted on the top of the head, for handling the [Basler 4K cameras](https://docs.baslerweb.com/cameras.html) and performing image processing on the onboard GPU.
 The NVIDIA Jetson has to be configured following [the flash procedure](../../icub_operating_systems/icubos/jetpack.md).

 If the image has been [installed from scratch](../../icub_operating_systems/icubos/jetpack.md#flash-a-new-image-from-scratch), an initial configuration is also required, which consists in: